IIT-EnergySystemModels/oHySEM/doc/rst/Introduction.rst

-..
-HySTEM documentation master file, created by Erik Alvarez
+.. oHySEM documentation master file, created by Erik Alvarez

 ------------
 Introduction
 ------------

-The *Hydrogen in Short-Term Electricity Markets* **(HySTEM)** model determines the optimal participation in the short-term electricity market of a hydrogen-based virtual power plant (H-VPP).
+The *Hydrogen in Short-Term Electricity Markets* **(oHySEM)** model determines the optimal participation in the short-term electricity market of a hydrogen-based virtual power plant (H-VPP).
 The H-VPP is an association of hydrogen-based energy storage systems (ESS), a power generation unit (PG: a Solar PV, Wind, or CCGT), and battery energy storage systems (BESS) that can participate in the market as a single entity.

 .. image:: /../img/H-VPP.png